stefanpearson/codename_velociraptor/readme.md

 * Portability between projects
 * Better readability
 * Common vocabulary
-* True happiness

-Please note this is work in progress.
+Work in progress.

 ## Workflows

 Start each project by defining 'blocks', patterns and modules of components from visual printouts.
 Note that just because a component appears to be different, the structure could remain the same.
-Presentation could be determined by it's location.
-For instance, a CTA block should not be written twice; it can be presented differently depending on whether it appears in an aside or a feature grid.
-Similarly, a subscribe form could have the same behaviour as a search form, but can be presented differently.
+Presentation and behaviour could be determined by a sub-class or modifier.
 Read the [BEM methodology](http://coding.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/).

 Look for potential development hurdles, inconsistencies or UX anti-patterns and iron them out before you start the build to avoid falling over at a later stage.

 **Separate structure from presentation from behavior**.
 Strictly keep structure (markup), presentation (styling), and behavior (scripting) apart, and try to keep the interaction between the three to an absolute minimum.

 Components should be portable with the potential of several instances of them working in unison.
 While hooking on an elements `id` attribute has performance gains, try to avoid unique IDs on elements and **always opt for using `class` instead**.
+Modules shouldn't have to know about the system.

 Avoid over-specificity, and abstract things where you can.

 Always be agnostic and assume nothing.
 Consider implications of a solution in another situation (i.e. mobile, touch device, browsers without a required feature). **Progressive enhancement is key**.

-A good idea is to always think **mobile-first**, that is, not designing for the lowest denominator but starting with the basics and adding functionality and presentation as and when you need it **dependant on the device**.
-This workflow and mindset will almost give you a mobile version for free.
+A good idea is to always think **mobile-first**, that is, not designing for the lowest denominator but starting with a core experience and adding functionality and presentation as and when you need it **dependant on the device**.
+This workflow and mindset will give you a range of experiences, 'tailored' to the device, for free.

 **Don't compromise current and future browsers to adhere to legacy ones**, it is short-sighted.
 That said, do provide a solution for them, even if it is a more basic experience.

 ### General Formatting

+* Indent correctly and ensure there is no unnecessary whitespace.
 * Use 4 spaces for indentation and avoid tabs (configure your IDE to take care of this for you).

 ## HTML